Mabu403/Projects/README.md

-The repository consists of two files with sample working methodology of current running applications GPAY and INSTAGRAM.
+The repository consists of two Replica codes with sample working methodology of current running applications Online Banking and INSTAGRAM.